-Our furry friends, dogs and cats alike, can become anxious or stressed rather easily.
-With just a change of an environment or an adjustment to a new household, a pet can become stressed.
+Your furry friends can become anxious or stressed rather easily.
+With just a change of environment or an adjustment to a new household, a pet can become stressed.
 For instance, cats are not partial to change, something as small as moving a litter box can cause stress or a change in behavior.
-Likewise, it is important to understand how our cats are affected by their environment.
-By learning and understanding cat stress we can better know what to watch for when they are stressed and how we can help them.
-We sat down with our Trupanion pet program team to discuss the importance of understanding cat stress and best practices for our feline friends.
+Naturally, it’s important to understand how your cats are affected by their environment.
+By learning and understanding cat stress you can better know what to watch for when they’re stressed and how you can help them.
+Fortunately, we sat down with our Trupanion pet program team to discuss the importance of understanding cat stress and best practices for your best friend.

 Understanding cat stress and how to help

 What is the importance of understanding cat stress?